-Situated in Valley Gardens at the heart of a city which was the location featured on the cover artwork of seminal Jam album 'Setting Sons' and made legendary by the 1979 cult film Quadrophenia.
+The Exhibition is situated in Valley Gardens, adjacent to St Peter's Church, at the heart of a city which was the location featured on the cover artwork of seminal Jam album 'Setting Sons' and made legendary by the 1979 cult film Quadrophenia.

 A must see exhibition for fans of The Jam, The Style Council and of course Paul Weller, music aficionados and those curious of the lifestyle.
-This huge collection of rare, mainly unseen material and fan memorabilia, will be accompanied by performances from bands from the Mod revival era, film screenings, Q&A’s and guided tours.
+This huge collection of rare, mainly unseen material and fan memorabilia, will be accompanied by performances from bands who celebrate the Mod revival era including From The Jam, Secret Affair, The Truth, The Chords UK and The Style Councillors plus Quadrophenia film screenings with Q&A’s featuring key cast-members all held in St Peter's Church.

-In a pop-up location on Valley Gardens with a modernist bar and a selection of street and locally sourced food.
-This will create a month-long place of homage for Mod’s, fans of The Jam and The Style Council and lovers of UK culture in general.
+In a pop-up location on Valley Gardens with a modernist bar and a selection of street and locally sourced food, the event will create a month-long place of homage for Mod’s, fans of The Jam and The Style Council and lovers of UK culture in general.

-The exhibition takes its title from The Jam’s second studio album released 45 years ago in 1977 and charts the trio’s journey from Woking to superstardom until their split six years later.
-The band achieved 18 consecutive UK top 40 singles and over 14 million global album sales, before passing into the era of The Style Council with an additional room of never-seen before memorabilia.
+The exhibition takes its title from The Jam’s second studio album released 45 years ago in 1977 and charts the trio’s journey from Woking to superstardom until their split six years later, (during which the band achieved 18 consecutive UK top 40 singles and over 14 million global album sales), before passing into the era of The Style Council with an additional room of never-before-seen memorabilia.

 Curated by Nicky Weller, Paul’s sister and former head of The Jam’s fan club, This Is The Modern World takes the visitor on a journey of underground youth culture moving into the mainstream.
 Discover hand-written lyrics, original stage outfits, personal photographs, rare footage, unreleased music videos, early scrapbooks, letters, postcards, posters, fanzines, and each band’s instruments – it’s a completist’s dream.